The Complete Guide to Channagiri Trek

-The start of the trek is marked clearly by a tall ant hill that is painted white and worshipped by the locals.
-The trails runs to the left of this structure, climbing up slowly.
+The start of the trek is marked clearly by a tall anthill that is painted white and worshipped by the locals.
+The trails run to the left of this structure, climbing up slowly.

-It immediately enters wild shrubbery, which in winter months is dry and full of thorns.
+It immediately enters wild shrubbery, which in the winter months is dry and full of thorns.
 Start on this trail.
-It is well-marked and follows a straightforward route without any turn for 15 minutes.
+It is well-marked and follows a straightforward route without any turns for 15 minutes.
 The Channagiri hill rises on your left during this stretch.

 The plateau starts opening up behind you.
-Every now and then make sure you turn around to take in the view.
+Now and then make sure you turn around to take in the view.
 Farmlands take up most of the landscape, with occasional urban structures dotting the scenery.

 The trail climbs ever so gradually.
 You hardly feel like you’re climbing for the first 20 minutes of the trek.
 The trail switches between rocks and steps.